Learning Contextual Runtime Monitors for Safe AI-Based Autonomy: EXPERIMENTAL EVALUATION

 \subsection{RQ3: Active bandits vs passive learning}

 In this section, we compare the efficacy of monitors trained using two distinct data collection strategies: passive learning and active learning.
-We evaluated both approaches on Setting 3 for both Scenario 1 and Scenario 2, using the same hyperparameters as in RQ2.
-For each resulting monitor, we ran 500 simulations and plotted the average reward and the tolerance rate of FP against the confidence threshold $1-\epsilon$.
+Both approaches are evaluated on the same controllers of Setting~$S_3$ defined in \Cref{section:exp2} for both Scenario 1 and Scenario 2, using the same hyperparameters.
+Each trained monitor is evaluated over 500 simulations, reporting average reward and the tolerance rate of FP against the confidence threshold $1-\varepsilon$.

-The passive learning approach trains an NN monitor on a dataset generated through random sampling (henceforth Passive NN).
-Specifically, we generate random contexts and pair them with randomly selected controllers.
-The corresponding reward for each (context, controller) pair is observed, and these tuples form the training data.
+\textit{Passive learning (Passive NN).} The passive learning approach trains an NN monitor on a dataset generated through random sampling.
+Specifically, we randomly select (context, controller) pairs and observe the corresponding rewards to form the training data.

-In contrast, the active learning approach employs an LR model as an active query strategy to guide data collection.
-This LR model identifies (context, controller) pairs that yield the highest uncertainty.
-Instead of random selection, we prioritize querying these informative samples to obtain their rewards, hence building the training set.
-An NN monitor (henceforth Active NN) is then trained on this actively-collected dataset.
-For a comprehensive comparison, we also evaluated the performance of our LR-based monitor (active LR).
-The "Active LR" thus serves as both the uncertainty-sampling mechanism and a monitor baseline.
-Note that a passive LR is therefore not included, as it would be conceptually redundant.
+\textit{Active learning (Active NN / Active LR).} The active learning approach employs our active query strategy to guide data collection (as discussed in the \emph{Select context and controller} step of \Cref{sec:learning_contextual_monitors}) to learn an LR model.
+The latter model is denoted by Active LR.
+An NN trained on this actively collected dataset is denoted Active~NN.

-To ensure a fair comparison, the passive NN and active NN utilize identical architecture and hyperparameters, and are trained over the same total amount of training data.
+To ensure a fair comparison, Passive and Active NNs use identical architectures, hyperparameters, and training-set sizes.

 The comparison results are shown in \Cref{fig:e3_combined}.
-For Scenario 1 (Autonomous steering), the task appears relatively simple (\Cref{fig:e3_senario1}), and the passive NN and active NN monitors exhibit nearly identical performance.
+For Scenario~1, a task with a rather lower complexity (\Cref{fig:e3_senario1}), the Passive NN and Active NN monitors exhibit nearly identical performance.
 This suggests that informative, high-uncertainty data points are common enough that a passive approach is sufficient to learn an effective monitor.
-The extra effort of active sampling yields no significant additional benefit, as these samples are already well-represented in the random data.
-However, when compared to the Active LR, which gains similar rewards but maintains a much lower tolerance rate of FP, the results indicate that the LR-based monitor performs as well as the complex NN architecture without extra hyperparameter tuning, while providing statistical guarantees.
+However, when compared to Active LR, which gains similar rewards but maintains a much lower tolerance rate of FP, the results indicate that the LR-based monitor performs as well as the complex NN architecture without the need for extra hyperparameter tuning.

-The results for Scenario 2 (Dynamic Environment) further reveal the impact of the data-sampling strategy (\Cref{fig:e3_senario2}):
+The results for Scenario 2 further reveal the impact of the data-sampling strategy (\Cref{fig:e3_senario2}):